Huemac/Testbed/ReadMe.md

 # Testbed

-- A generic testbed to fool around, contains an executable and a dynamic link library
+- A generic testbed to fool around, contains an executable, a dynamic link library (consumed by the exe), a service and a screen saver
-- Relatively clean and simple template to start working on a project
+- Relatively clean and simple templates to start working on a project

 ## Prerequisites